joyrider3774/sokoban_vircon32/README.md

 # Vircoban
 ![DownloadCountTotal](https://img.shields.io/github/downloads/joyrider3774/sokoban_vircon32/total?label=total%20downloads&style=plastic) ![DownloadCountLatest](https://img.shields.io/github/downloads/joyrider3774/sokoban_vircon32/latest/total?style=plastic) ![LatestVersion](https://img.shields.io/github/v/tag/joyrider3774/Sokoban?label=Latest%20version&style=plastic) ![License](https://img.shields.io/github/license/joyrider3774/Sokoban?style=plastic)

-Vircoban for vircon32 is a remake of the classic sokoban game.
+Vircoban for vircon32 is a remake of the classic Sokoban game.
 You as the player need to push boxes to specific locations in the level.
 Once all boxes are pushed to the correct spots the level is finished.
 Vircoban is basically a sokoban engine, it contains all the game rules and has the ability to use (asci) level packs.
 The game engine also has an undo system up to 1000 moves

-This version is a cleanup of my old Sokoban gp2x version, using open source assets and adapted code
+This version is a cleanup / port of my old Sokoban gp2x version, using open source assets and adapted code

 ## Screenshots
 ![screenshot 1](screenshots/screenshot1.png)